rweather/litton-tools/doc/assembler-low-level.md

 None of these solutions support recursion, so the programmer will need to make other arrangements to save A to a stack on entry to the subroutine, and pop the value from the stack before returning.

+## Pointers

+The instruction set only supports absolute loads (CA) and stores (ST).
+This can make it difficult to write code that involves pointers.
+It is possible to get the effect of pointers using self-modifying code to insert a pointer value into a preformatted CA or ST instruction.

+For example, the following takes a pointer value in A, adds it to the preformatted instruction at "load" and then executes it to load the value at the pointer back into A:

+        BLS 16          ; Shift the pointer in A up by 16 bits AD load         ; to overwrite the "CA 0" instruction below.
+        ST 7            ; Save the new instruction in S7
+        JU 7            ; and jump to it.
+    load:
+        CA 0
+        JU load2
+    load2:
+        ...

+Store can be done in a similar manner.
+The following example stores S0 to the pointer value in A.  A is destroyed in the process:

+        BLS 16          ; Shift the pointer in A up by 16 bits AD store        ; to overwrite the "ST 0" instruction below.
+        ST 7            ; Save the new instruction in S7.
+        CA 0            ; Load the value to store from S0 into A.
+        JU 7            ; Jump to the new instruction.
+    store:
+        ST 0
+        JU store2
+    store2:
+        ...

+As an alternative, the load or store instruction could be built in A and then executed using JA.
+The <tt>hello\_world\_pointers</tt> example uses this approach.